-The retail annex is home to the JSU Welcome Center, The Tiger Barber Shop, JSU Hair Studio, Subway, UPS Store, etc.
+The retail annex is home to the JSU Welcome Center, The Tiger Barber Shop, JSU Hair Studio, and Subway.

 THE LEGACY FOOD COURT

 The Legacy Food Court is located on the first floor of the Student Center and includes dining choices, Wi-Fi and numerous television screens.